nrwl/workshop-nx-labs/rxjs/lab-4.md

 Run the application and:

 *  Start the timer... see the timer values increment.
-*  Route to a different view and return tot the `TicketDetailsComponent`, confirm the timer is no longer working.
+*  Route to a different view and return to the `TicketDetailsComponent`, confirm the timer is no longer working.

 **Question:** Why does the timer stop on routing?